-We recognise that not all educators can be mental health experts, however they can play a role in opening up conversations about mental health and wellbeing, supporting a student's healthy headspace and encouraging help-seeking behaviours.
-The following conversation starters will help encourage students to look after their mental health and wellbeing.
+We recognise that not all teachers can be mental health experts, however they can play a role in opening up conversations about wellbeing and mental health and encouraging help-seeking behaviours in the classroom.

+The following conversation starters will help teachers encourage students to look after their mental health and wellbeing.